HimendraFdo/personal-analytics-dashboard/README.md

 - `DIRECT_DATABASE_URL`: migration/admin role.
 Use this for Prisma migrations and schema changes.

 The runtime role needs only the privileges required to read and mutate app tables.
 On Neon, the runtime URL may use the pooled `-pooler` host.
 RLS user context is set with `set_config(..., true)` inside the same Prisma transaction as protected `Entry` queries, so it is safe with PgBouncer transaction pooling.

+### Request security and rate limiting

+Entry mutations reject cross-origin requests, require JSON for create and update operations, and enforce a 16 KB body limit.
+Responses include a Content Security Policy and common browser hardening headers; production also adds HSTS.

+Rate limiting uses Upstash Redis in production.
+Development falls back to an in-memory store when Upstash settings are not present.
+The food-search endpoint applies both per-user and per-IP limits before calling Open Food Facts with a 5-second timeout.

 ---